Sunshine on My Shoulders: Personnel

 The song also features strings and winds, including oboes.

 In popular culture

-A 2 1/2-hour made-for-television movie titled Sunshine, which aired on NBC in 1973, used the song as a theme.
+A 2 1/2-hour made-for-television movie titled Sunshine, which aired on CBS in 1973, used the song as a theme.
 The movie starred Cliff DeYoung and Cristina Raines.
 It told the story of a young mother dying from cancer.
 High ratings prompted a TV series (also Sunshine) which ran for three months during the summer of 1974.
 The short-lived series began where the movie left off with the young, widowed father (DeYoung) raising his stepdaughter (Elizabeth Cheshire).

 In the John Denver biographical film Take Me Home: The John Denver Story (2000) it is played when Denver (Chad Lowe) takes his new glider out for a test flight.
 This final scene is based on the real life event that killed Denver in the year 1997.
 The 1996 re-recorded version is the one that is played.

+The Jamaican producer Duke Reid had a hit with a reggae cover of "Sunshine on My Shoulders" in 1974, sung by Pat Kelly.
+This was Reid's final hit as he died the same year.